 An Irish tenor whose powerful voice, forged in athletic triumph over adversity, has moved audiences from stadiums to Ground Zero.

-Ronan Tynan's life reads like a story of dual destinies.
-Born with a lower limb disability that led to a double amputation in his twenties, he first channeled his formidable spirit into sports, becoming a champion Paralympic athlete who won multiple gold medals and set world records.
+Ronan Tynan won multiple Paralympic gold medals and set world records in track events before he ever sang a note professionally.
+Born with a lower limb disability that led to double amputation in his twenties, he first channeled his formidable spirit into sports.
 Medicine was his other early calling, and he became a qualified doctor.
-But it was his third act that brought him global fame.
-Discovering a natural, robust tenor voice, he trained classically and rose to prominence as part of The Irish Tenors.
-His rendition of "God Bless America" in the aftermath of the September 11 attacks resonated deeply, making him a recurring, comforting presence at major American events, including Yankees games and presidential inaugurations.
-His journey—from the race track to the operating theatre to the concert hall—is a profound testament to human resilience and the unexpected paths to finding one's true voice.
+Then he discovered a natural, robust tenor voice.
+Training classically, he joined The Irish Tenors and rose to international attention.
+His rendition of "God Bless America" after the September 11 attacks resonated deeply, making him a recurring presence at major American events including Yankees games and presidential inaugurations.
+Born in 1960, Tynan's journey moved from the race track to the operating theatre to the concert hall.
+Each phase demanded discipline and resilience, revealing unexpected paths to finding one's true voice.

 1946–1964